 Completely transparent overlay attacks

-In this type of overlay, the attacker only blocks a part of the legitimate content by cropping it out by blocking some buttons using malicious hyperlinks to trigger actions that initiate the attack.
+In this type of overlay, the attacker only blocks some of the legitimate content by cropping it out by blocking some buttons using malicious hyperlinks to trigger actions that initiate the attack.
 For instance, an attacker would overlay a new question over the original one on a popup window, leaving the original ‘Allow’ and ‘Cancel’ links active.
-In such instances, the end-user ends up assuming he is clicking legitimate links for the question.
+In such instances, the end-user assumes he is clicking legitimate links for the question.

 Even without using overlays, hackers can perform clickjacking through:

-Hackers partly scroll a portion of a popup or other web elements of the display, so the user can only access some controls.
+Hackers partly scroll a portion of a display’s popup or other web elements, so the user can only access some controls.
 This may involve the attacker scrolling a warning dialogue box off the screen so that only the action buttons are accessible, luring the unsuspecting user with suspicious text.
 The users assume that these actions apply to the attacker’s hidden message instead of the actual warning in the dialogue box.

 Drag and drop

 In this type of clickjacking attack, the hackers trick the user into performing a drag operation rather than a click.
-For instance, this may involve overlaying the right/left edge of a trusted window with a depiction of a scroll bar.
+For instance, this may involve overlaying a trusted window’s right/left edge with a depiction of a scroll bar.
 When users try scrolling using the bar, they initiate a drag operation that exposes or drops sensitive information from the trusted window into a malicious page accessible to the hacker.

 Rapid content replacement

-In this case, the attacker obscures the victim content until the exact moment when the user is about to click.
-The hacker then rapidly removes the obscuring content with a malicious link, which prompts the user to click, thinking they are performing the legitimate action.
+In this case, the attacker obscures the victim’s content until the exact moment when the user is about to click.
+The hacker then rapidly removes the obscuring content with a malicious link, which prompts the user to click, thinking they are performing a legitimate action.